 Constant Control Of The Fly

 The above mending technique at range will equate to your salmon fly working from the second it hits the water on the forward delivery and not after the line sag of a slow mend which loses up to 20 seconds before the salmon fly angles itself properly and starts to fish 'effectively'.
-If you add that 'sag' from the traditional slower mend up over the course of the full fishing day you'll realise you've lost an hour or more of what could have been 'effective' fly swim time.
+If you add that 'sag' from the predominantly used slower mend up over the course of the full fishing day you'll realise you've lost an hour or more of what could have been 'effective' fly swim time.
 This is one of the many reasons why you must be tuned into the fly's performance at all times.

 Fast Water Slow Fly Tactics